CNC Plastic Machining Services – Custom Machined Plastic Parts Manufacturer in China

 Plastic Extrusion

-a process used to produce continuous lengths of plastic profiles with a constant cross-section.
+A process used to produce continuous lengths of plastic profiles with a constant cross-section.
 The process involves feeding plastic material (usually in the form of pellets or powder) into an extruder, which melts and mixes the material and then forces it through a die to form the desired shape.

 Sizes: ranging from 0.25” wide and .0005” thick to 12” wide and 4” thick